This post contains affiliate links.

 Instructions

-- Fill a large pot with 4 quarts water and add whole, unpeeled potatoes.
-Turn heat to high and allow the water to come to a rolling boil, then lower heat to a simmer.
-Cover and cook for 20-25 minutes, or until potatoes are tender when pierced with a knife.
+- Fill a large pot with water and salt.
+Add whole, unpeeled potatoes.
+Bring the water to a rolling boil on high heat, then lower heat to a simmer.
+Cover and cook for 20-25 minutes, or until potatoes are fork tender.

-- Remove potatoes from cooking water and allow to cool slightly so they are easier to handle.
-Peel the skins from the potato and discard (or leave peels on potatoes, if desired).
+- Remove potatoes from water and allow to cool slightly.
+Peel the skins and discard.

-- Place cooked potatoes into a bowl and gently mash with a fork until almost smooth.
-Add minced garlic and cumin to mashed potatoes and stir well.
-Taste and add salt and pepper.
+- Place cooked potatoes into a bowl and gently mash with a fork until mostly smooth.
+Add minced garlic, salt, pepper and cumin and stir well.

 Notes